DrShaoGang/ILS_NLP/notes/NLP_roles.md

 &nbsp;  **Data analysis** <br>
  <br>

+The following are some example positions involved with NLP applications:
 ## Data scientist or data analyst

 As a data scientist or data analyst, you use analytic and statistical skills to collect, analyze, and interpret large datasets.
 When you work on NLP applications, you might be asked to evaluate ML models to optimize outputs.
 For example, you could be asked to determine whether a topic modeling application correctly classifies topics, and whether classification errors are statistically significant.
 Data scientists and analysts often work with what are known as big data.
 Big data datasets are characterized by what is known as the four V’s (volume, variety, velocity, and veracity). <br>